rack/rack/UPGRADE-GUIDE.md

 `Rack::RewindableInput::Middleware` to make the body rewindable, and call `.rewind` explicitly to match this behavior.

-### Invalid nested query parsing syntax `a[b[c]]=x` no longer works the same as valid syntax `a[b][c]=x`
+### Invalid nested query parsing syntax

+Previously, Rack 2 was able to parse the query string `a[b[c]]=x` in the same way as `a[b][c]=x`.
 This invalid syntax was never officially supported.
 However, some libraries and applications used it anyway.
 Due to implementation details, Rack 2 ended up parsing it the same as the correct syntax.
 The implementation was changed in Rack 3, and this invalid syntax is no longer parsed the same way as the correct syntax:

 ```ruby
 Rack::Utils.parse_nested_query("a[b[c]]=x")